roboshoes/grunt-bake/README.md

 ### Continuous development

 For ease of development just add the `bake` task to your watch list.
-The static page will be baked everytime you change the template.
+The static page will be baked every time you change the template.

 ```javascript
 watch: {